UKHomeOffice/development_environment/README.md

 Be aware that once the PXE server is up, it runs a DHCP service that may well assign your bridged interface an IP address and default route that it then tries (and fails) to use to connect to the internet.
 This will cause the builds to fail.
 To resolve this issue, either set the interface to only be used for IP address within its range or hard set the interface to use the IP address that it has been assigned, but delete the IP of the default gateway.

+We found that the build of the target machine fails when it is unable to get internet access via the proxy, due to the presence of the usb nic causing the default gateway to point to this wired connection - rather than the wireless connection that it should.
+The best way we found to overcome this was to go under the Ethernet Connection on the host - Wired settings, click on the settings 'wheel' icon, select ipv4, and check the box that reads "Use this connection only for resources on this network".

 ### Destroying the build environment

 To destroy the build environment run the following: